Magical Shaving Cream Sensory Bin for Kids

 • Something to mix with, like a craft stick, paint brush or just your hands.

-2. Place drops of food coloring over the shaving foam.
-I used different colors, but use what you have.
+3. Place drops of food coloring over the shaving foam.

 As always, my kids found ways to extend this activity beyond what I had initially planned.
 (I love it when their creative thinking kicks in).
 They grabbed the paintbrushes and decided to paint our outdoor furniture, making it a bit of an impromptu shaving cream craft.